Public Relations and Marketing

-The Communications and Marketing Department promotes the College and its students, faculty, and staff through comprehensive and coordinated communications and marketing plans.
-The department creates a strong, positive, and consistent image for the College through its communication and marketing that includes producing College publications, including the catalog, credit and non-credit course schedules, viewbooks, and a wide variety of other marketing materials including brochures, flyers, and posters.
-Communications and Marketing also writes press releases and handles media relations, manages and updates the college’s Web site, and produces and places advertising in a variety of media.
+The Public Relations and Marketing Department promotes the College and its students, faculty, and staff through comprehensive and coordinated public relations and marketing plans.
+The department creates a strong, positive, and consistent image for the College through its public relations and marketing that includes producing College publications, including the catalog, credit and non-credit course schedules, viewbooks, and a wide variety of other marketing materials including brochures, flyers, and posters.
+Public Relations and Marketing also writes press releases and handles media relations, manages and updates the college’s Web site, and produces and places advertising in a variety of media.

 Have an idea for a feature story?
 Please send story ideas to Andrea Small, communications specialist.